Honda Amaze Review

 Pros: The Amaze sedan is equipped with a powerful diesel engine that offers best in class fuel efficiency.
 It has excellent cabin space that makes sure comfortable ride for the passengers as well as the driver.
 Also the sedan comes in proper three-box proportion arrangement that is the boot integration does not look abrupt or truncated as with the other sub-four metre sedans.

 Cons: The powerful diesel engine beyond 4500rpm becomes too noisy.
-Also the base petrol variants lack the basic safety features such as ABS, EBD and airbags.
+Also the basic petrol variants lack the basic safety features such as ABS, EBD and airbags.
 The petrol motor has weak mid-range that makes you to shift down the gear every time you need to accelerate quickly.

 Honda Amaze vs Maruti Dzire